 A public hearing for the Villas III project was held at the February 9, 2022 Planning and Economic Development Commission meeting and a motion was made to adopt the Planning and Economic Development Commission Resolution and approve the project.
 However, the vote resulted in a 2-2 split vote, with one Commissioner conflicted out, which means the project was neither approved or denied and the public hearing was continued to a later date.
-There were numerous public comments made prior to the public hearing and during the public hearing in opposition to the project and the applicant has made some minor changes in response to those comments (i.e., removal of hot tubs from the decks and the use of split-rail fence in areas where noise mitigation is not required).
-A summary of the public comments and the changes made is provided in the Public Comments section, below.
+There were numerous public comments made prior to the public hearing and during the public hearing in opposition to the project.